What is Dermaplaning?

 During a dermaplaning procedure, you shouldn’t feel any pain.
 You may feel a tingling sensation during the treatment.

 After you’re relaxed, your provider will use an electronic or manual dermaplaning tool to scrape over your skin at a 45-degree angle.
 This will continue for 20 to 30 minutes, on average, as your provider gently works to exfoliate the skin.
-The “side effect” is that the fine velus hair on the face is removed as well.
-Leaving the skin extremely smooth and make up applies wonderfully.
+The “side effect” is that the fine velus hair on the face is also removed.
+Leaving the skin extremely smooth and makeup applies wonderfully.

 Risks and side effects